tstrall/adage/README.md

 - **All deployments are controlled through Git**, ensuring version history and approvals.
 - **IAM policies can restrict who modifies `/aws/.../config` entries**, ensuring **only authorized changes** get deployed.
 - **Secrets are stored in AWS Secrets Manager, keeping sensitive information secure.**
 ---

+## 🧠 Project Background

+This project represents independent work and architectural ideas I’ve developed over the years, some of which originated as conceptual proposals or rejected initiatives in prior roles.
+The implementations are entirely original, built from scratch outside of any employment context.

+---